lancelot-1987/sfmono-idea/README.md

 It copies SF Mono to the needed location and automatically sets it as a default font in editor.

 **System requirements:**
-- OSX 10.11 with Xcode 8 beta installed
+- OSX 10.11 with Xcode 8 beta installed (/Applications/Xcode-beta.app, it's required)
 or
 - OSX 10.12